5 - Policies & Procedures Agreement

 Special Needs Children

-Mountain Montessori welcomes the opportunity to work with children with different needs, provided this is in the child's best interest.
+We welcome the opportunity to work with children with different needs, provided it is in the child's best interest.
 Accommodations in compliance with the Americans with Disabilities Act will be made.

 Suspected Child Abuse